p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 blacklist?

-Furthermore, lots of technical issues along with awful data storage and protocol architecture were still there, so I did not even touched that - it was disgusting.
+Furthermore, lots of technical issues along with awful data storage and protocol architecture were still there, so I was not impressed.

 You got something else?
 -----------------------